 Clam populations found on oiled but untreated beaches have likely recovered from the effects of the spill.
-However, several factors continue to impact clam populations on oiled and treated beaches: Abundances and distribution differences are still measurable between cleaned and untreated sites; Lingering oil occurs in habitats with clams, and exposure of clams to oil could result in upper trophic level predators eating contaminated prey; Other species on the injured resources list are still being exposed to oil and are known to forage on clams.
-Based on all of the evidence summarized above, clams continue to be recovering, but are not yet fully recovered from the effects of the oil spill.
+However, several factors continue to impact clam populations on oiled and treated beaches: Abundances and distribution differences are still measurable between cleaned and untreated sites; Lingering oil occurs in habitats with clams, and exposure of clams to oil could result in upper trophic level predators eating contaminated prey and other species on the injured resources list are still being exposed to oil and are known to forage on clams.